9/11 Remembered, 20th Anniversary

 Visiting the site and neighborhood years later was profoundly emotional and unsettling.
 When visiting as a college student, I would stand in front of the Jenners' apartment complex and look up at the nearby towers and marvel at the sheer height and mass of them.
 At the time, they were such an iconic part of the New York skyline it was inconceivable that they could one day be gone.

 Don moved into his Greenwich St. apartment in the mid-seventies not long after the Twin Towers were completed in 1973.
-When the World Trade Center was being designed and developed, Reader’s Digest proclaimed it was the greatest building project since the pyramids, but it was surrounded by controversy and public criticism.
+When the World Trade Center was being designed and developed, some proclaimed it was the greatest building project since the pyramids, but it was also mired in controversy and public criticism.
 The uber-tall, boxy design of the Twin Towers, compared to the Empire State Building and Chrysler Building, was regarded by many as tasteless, a vulgar and arrogant intrusion into the New York skyline.

 Ada Louise Huxtable, architecture critic for the Wall Street Journal and the New York Times, wrote of the World Trade Center in 1966, “Who’s afraid of the big, bad buildings?
 Everyone, because there are so many things about gigantism that we just don’t know.
 The gamble of triumph or tragedy at this scale—and ultimately it is a gamble—demands an extraordinary payoff.
 The trade center towers could be the start of a new skyscraper age or the biggest tombstones in the world.”